SASKATCHEWAN TRAFFIC RULES 03

 SGI Written Test

-Additionally, specific speed limits are in place for different areas, and drivers must wear seatbelts at all times.
-One of the most important rules in Saskatchewan is that drivers cannot use handheld electronic devices while operating their vehicles, as doing so can greatly increase the risk of accidents.
-Additionally, the province uses photo radar technology to enforce speed limits, making it essential that drivers maintain an appropriate speed at all times.
+Additionally, specific speed limits are in place for different areas, and drivers are required to wear seatbelts at all times.
+One of the most essential rules in Saskatchewan is that drivers cannot use handheld electronic devices while operating their vehicles, as doing so can significantly increase the risk of accidents.
+Additionally, the province utilizes photo radar technology to enforce speed limits, making it essential for drivers to maintain an appropriate speed at all times.
 Thanks to these strict regulations, drivers in Saskatchewan can feel confident on the road, knowing that everyone around them is following the same rules and prioritizing safety.